-The Department for Environment Food and Rural Affairs (Defra) is responsible for the control of the deliberate release of genetically modified organisms (GMOs), and for national, EU and international policy on the environmental safety of GMOs.
-The Food and Environment Research Agency (Fera) provides Defra with GM inspection and enforcement services for the deliberate release of GMOs.
+The Department for Environment Food and Rural Affairs (Defra) is responsible for the control of the deliberate release of genetically modified organisms (GMOs) in England, and for national, EU and international policy on the environmental safety of GMOs.
+The Animal and Plant Health Agency (APHA) provides Defra with GM inspection and enforcement services for the deliberate release of GMOs.

 See the Defra website for background information on the regulations controlling the deliberate release of GMOs.